top of page

 Without fail, some of the high school students are shocked, “What?
 Why was he sitting on someone else’s lap?”
 And the other students say, “It’s just a story, didn’t you hear her?”

-Then I ask them why this story so shocking?
-Who would I be upset with if it were true?
+Then I ask them why this story is so shocking?
+Who would I be angry with if it were true?
 The teacher?
 The other mother?
 Robert, my son?...All three, I would be angry, jealous, and hurt at all three.
 The teacher is praising another mother for my son.
 The other mother is accepting praise for something she didn’t do.
 And, most painful, my precious beloved son is loving someone other than me.
 He is calling someone else, “Mommy.”
 I’m his mother.
 I made him.
 I gave him life.
 I have given him everything he has and everything I have to give.

 This is our God of the Old Testament.
 God’s beautiful creation, repeatedly refused to give Him glory, acknowledge Him and return His love as their father and creator.
 To this day, humanity continues to look elsewhere for other gods.